foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

  - ``weights`` and ``bias`` tensors must be symmetric.
 Both must be quantized on the same level.
    Allowed Options:

-   - Per Tensor level.
+   - Per tensor level.
 It implies that each tensor contains a single scale factor and a single zero offset equal to 0.

    - Per N dimension level (number of filters).
 It implies that each tensor contains